Skip to main content

 • % Drop down: Provides set % levels

-2. Order size – Exact amount for this specific averaging order.
+2. Avg.
+Order size – exact amount for this specific averaging order.
 Each order can have a different size.

-4. Max avg. orders placed on exchange – Same as in DCA mode.
+4. Limit avg. orders placed on exchange – same as in DCA mode.

 Choosing the Right Mode